 I bought this product for a few reasons.
 The first was because it allows for lots of extensibility with external pads.
 Therefore you can make your own mini electronic drum kit out of it.
 Secondly, you can load your own custom samples on it.
 It has some really desirable features that you would want from more expensive models.
 Lastly, the price point.
 This model is considerably cheaper than other options.

 If you’re looking for a top-end drum sampler, this won’t fully fit the bill.
-It’s playability doesn’t fully match the previous models I’ve talked about.
-However, it can still be a great option.
+Its playability doesn’t fully match the previous models I’ve talked about.
+However, it can still be a usable option.

 I did try this out in live performances, and to be honest, it wasn’t too bad.
 However, it’s not as sensitive as the previous sample pads I’ve talked about.
 I didn’t really pick up the volume of my strokes as well as higher-end Roland or Yamaha percussion pads.

 Verdict: This can be a great cheap option to get into electronic sample pads if you don’t have enough money to spend on the Roland or Yamaha Models.
 If you are picky about the sensitivity of your strokes, this could be an issue.
 Cross-talk can also be an issue, but you can decrease this a lot if you lower the sensitivity on one or two problematic pads, but it never fully solved the problem for me.

 Note: Alesis also have a smaller version of this, known as the SamplePad 4.